-Foundation session: Dealing with change
+Dealing with change worksheet

 What is the change?
 What's good about the change?
 What are your worries around the change?
 What can you do to help with some of the worries?
-What can you control What can't you control? about the change?
+What can you What can't control about you control? the change?
 In five years' time what might the change look like?
-Who could you talk to about the change?

-Change happens.
-When you're going through a tough time it's worth remembering and saying to yourself "this too will pass".
+Who could you talk to about the change? • nrough a tough time it's worth remembering self "this too will pass".

-Foundation session: Dealing with change
+Dealing with change worksheet